oslabs-beta/reactFLO/README.md

   * Sibling nodes will turn yellow if they contain a prop with the same key but a different value to the selected prop
   * Sibling nodes will turn green if they contain a prop with the same key and value as the selected prop

+### Testing
+Run `npm test` in the terminal.
+This will initialize the testing suite.
+Jest is used to run unit tests on the internal library and Enzyme is used alongside Jest to run integration testing on the front end code.

 ### Authors
 Cherie Zhong